NeuralDance/RAG-example-python/README.md

 ## How to use Observability?

-During each run, we automatically log the data of the RAG to provide maximum observability and make both debugging and production easier.
+During each run, we automatically log the RAG data to provide maximum observability and make both debugging and production easier.
+You can disable this setting `logging = False` in `main.py`.
 Your logs are saved under `rag/observe/logs` in `.json` files.
 You can set a `trace_tag` in the `main.py` function when running a RAG search to easier find your belonging logs.
 Examples how to visualise the logs (in more readable format than JSON) use the `Agent-Observability-Visualizer.ipynb` notebook.

+### What is logged?

+- **Time**
+- **Current GitHub commit**: This makes it easier for you to understand in which state the RAG was when the results ran.